 A vasectomy operation must be considered final.
-If you have any doubts about the state of the sed, you should not go ahead with the operation.
-It can be carrying tubes.
+If you have any doubts about being sterilised, you should not go ahead with the operation.
+It can be possible to surgically re-join the cut ends of the sperm-carrying tubes.
 However, the sperm are often damaged and unable to function normally and so infertility persists.